 The judge’s bench is a primary element of courtroom design.
 The bench is usually elevated as a prominent central feature at the front of the courtroom.
-However, there is an emerging architectural movement to design courthouses to be more open and user-friendly.
-As a part of this movement, why not consider lowering the judge’s bench so it becomes a less intimidating, more user-friendly feature in the courtroom?
+However, there is an emerging architectural movement to design more open and user-friendly courthouses.
+Why not consider lowering the judge’s bench so it becomes a less intimidating, more user-friendly feature in the courtroom?

 Reasons for Elevating the Bench

-Over the past 30 years, I have worked with numerous courthouse design standards and nearly all of them specify that the judge’s bench is to be elevated two or three steps above the floor of the courtroom.
+Over the past 30 years, I have worked with numerous courthouse design standards, and nearly all of them specify that the judge’s bench is to be elevated two or three steps above the courtroom floor.
 There are several key reasons to elevate a judge’s bench.

-Since judges oversee court proceedings, it is important for them to have clear sightlines to all parties in the courtroom.
+Since judges oversee court proceedings, they need to have clear sightlines to all parties in the courtroom.
 This is both a practical matter as well as a security matter.
-On the practical side, a judge must ensure that all court participants are following procedures.
+Practically, a judge must ensure that all court participants follow procedures.
 Thus, a judge must be able to see participants at the jury box, witness stand, attorney tables, court staff workstations, and security personnel stations.
 Having an elevated bench provides the judge with sightlines so that all parties are in view.
-In addition, the judge should be able to see the spectators in the courtroom to ensure that they are following court procedures and not distracting participants.
+In addition, the judge should be able to see the spectators in the courtroom to ensure they follow court procedures and do not distract participants.

-The reverse is also true, that elevating the judge’s bench enables all participants to clearly see the judge.
-This helps ensure that the judge is heard and is seen as the central authority in the courtroom.
+The reverse is also true: Elevating the judge’s bench enables all participants to see the judge.
+This helps ensure that the judge is heard and seen as the courtroom's central authority.

-Related to the points above, it is important for the judge to have clear and unobstructed sightlines to ensure that everyone in the courtroom is safe and secure.
-This is especially true during criminal proceedings in which defendants with a violent history are involved.
-The judge should be able to see the defendant(s) and security personnel clearly.
-Of course, there can be security issues in non-criminal proceedings as well since court proceedings can cause anxiety and stress.
-This is especially true in very personal matters, like family court, and in financial matters, like federal bankruptcy proceedings.
+Related to the points above, the judge must have clear and unobstructed sightlines to ensure everyone in the courtroom is safe and secure.
+This is especially true during criminal proceedings involving defendants with a violent history.
+The judge should be able to see the defendant(s) and security personnel.
+Of course, there can also be security issues in non-criminal proceedings since court proceedings can cause anxiety and stress.
+This is especially true in personal matters, like family court, and financial issues, like federal bankruptcy proceedings.

 Having an elevated bench also makes it more difficult for an angry defendant to have access to the judge.
-An elevated bench places the judge out of easy reach, which yields a safer courtroom.
+A high bench places the judge out of easy reach, which yields a safer courtroom.

 Courtrooms are typically large-volume spaces with enough length and width to accommodate courtroom participants and spectators, as well as high ceilings to provide a proper sense of proportion.
-The average courtroom size is approximately 1,700 square feet with the ceiling height of 12 to 14 feet.
+The average courtroom size is approximately 1,700 square feet, with a ceiling height of 12 to 14 feet.
 Given the large scale of the courtroom, having an elevated judge’s bench as a central point makes sense visually and provides a sense of order in the courtroom.
-The judge is typically at the highest point of elevation, followed by the witness and jury participants.
+The judge is typically at the highest elevation point, followed by the witness and jury participants.

 The elevation of the judge’s bench is also a symbol of authority.
-Important decisions take place in courtrooms and the judge must oversee and manage the proceedings to ensure the fair and effective administration of justice.
+Essential decisions occur in courtrooms, and the judge must oversee and manage the proceedings to ensure justice's fair and effective administration.
 Sitting in an elevated position, wearing a black robe, and being backed by flags or official seals promotes the judge as the central authoritative figure in the courtroom.

 Courtroom Layout Shapes Perception

-The layout in a courtroom is designed to shape the activities that take place and the perception of participants and spectators in that courtroom.
+The courtroom layout is designed to shape the activities and the perception of participants and spectators in that courtroom.
 Here is a brief description of the space features in a typical trial courtroom:

-- Spectators are provided pews or chairs that are separated from the well area of the court by a railing or low wall.
-Less importance is placed on the visibility between the public and the proceedings, especially the ability to look directly at the faces of jurors.
+- Spectators are provided pews or chairs separated from the well area of the court by a railing or low wall.
+Less importance is placed on the visibility between the public and the proceedings, especially the ability to look directly at jurors' faces.

-- The attorneys’ tables are typically located in front of the judge on the opposite side of the public railing in the well area, and represent a balance between the two parties entering the proceeding to find justice.
-The tables are on the ground floor of the well area to allow attorneys to circulate to speak with the jurors, witness, and judge.
+- The attorneys’ tables are typically in front of the judge on the opposite side of the public railing in the well area, representing a balance between the two parties entering the proceeding to find justice.
+The tables are on the ground floor of the well area to allow attorneys to circulate and speak with the jurors, witnesses, and judges.

 - There can be a lectern between the attorney tables for speaking or presenting evidence.